riboviz/riboviz/docs/dedup-demultiplex.md

 # Deduplication and demultiplexing

-As described in [Map mRNA and ribosome protected reads to transcriptome and collect data intoan HDF5 file](./run-vignette.md), `prep_riboviz.py` can be configured to do barcode and UMI extraction, using [UMI-tools](https://umi-tools.readthedocs.io/), demultiplexing, using the custom [demultiplex-fastq.py fastq demultiplexer](./demultiplex-fastq.md), and deduplication, using [UMI-tools](https://umi-tools.readthedocs.io/).
+As described in [Map mRNA and ribosome protected reads to transcriptome and collect data into an HDF5 file](./run-vignette.md), `prep_riboviz.py` can be configured to do barcode and UMI extraction, using [UMI-tools](https://umi-tools.readthedocs.io/), demultiplexing, using the custom [demultiplex-fastq.py fastq demultiplexer](./demultiplex-fastq.md), and deduplication, using [UMI-tools](https://umi-tools.readthedocs.io/).
 This page describes deduplication and demultiplexing in more detail.

 The `data/example/` folder contains simple simulated FASTQ files that, in conjunction with configuration files in `vignette/`, demonstrate these features.
 For more details on the contents on `data/example/`, see [Simulated FASTQ test files](./data.md#simulated-fastq-test-files).